Confederate States Department of the Navy: Office of Medicine and Surgery

 The Bureau of Medicine and Surgery was responsible for the operation of several medical facilities in Southern ports.
 This department was managed by William A. W. Spotswood throughout its entire existence from April 10, 1861 to April 1865.

 Marine Corps

 The Marine Corps was established by an act of the Provisional Congress on March 16, 1861.
 As originally legislated the Marine Corps was to be a battalion-sized force of six companies and a headquarters element led by a major.
-The Marine Corps was later expanded into a regiment following an act of the Provisional Congress on May 20, 1861; this was spurred on by the succession of Arkansas, North Carolina, Tennessee, and Virginia.
+The Marine Corps was later expanded into a regiment following an act of the Provisional Congress on May 20, 1861; this was spurred on by the secession of Arkansas, North Carolina, Tennessee, and Virginia.
 The newly expanded legion was authorized to consist of 1,000 men.
-The first Commandant of the Corps was Colonel Llyod J. Beall who was appointed to that capacity on May 23.
+The first Commandant of the Corps was Colonel Lloyd J. Beall who was appointed to that capacity on May 23.
 On June 1, 1861 the Virginia Marine Corps was incorporated into the Confederate States Marine Corps.
 In 1862, the first Confederate Congress appropriated a budget of CS$243,322 for the operation of the Marine Corps.